Supreme Court of Alabama: Administrative Office of the Courts and State Marshals

 The Administrative Office of the Courts is under the leadership of a director appointed by the chief justice of the Court.
 The Administrative Office of the Courts is responsible for a variety of functions including but not limited to the Juvenile Probation Offices for the Family Court System, Child Support Enforcement, Human Resources Division of the Court, and the Court Interpreter Registry.
 The current director, Rich Hobson, was appointed by Chief Justice Tom Parker to the position in January, 2019.
 This is Hobson's third time in the position having previously served in the post from 2001 to 2003 and from 2013 to 2016.

 The State of Alabama marshals are responsible for protection of the Supreme Court, Court of Criminal Appeals, and the Court of Civil Appeals.
 They also serve subpoenas and court documents among other duties.
 The current marshal of the Alabama Appellate Courts is Earl Marsh, who was appointed in 2020.

+Notable rulings

+In February 2024, the Alabama Supreme Court ruled in LePage v.
+Center for Reproductive Medicine that frozen embryos were "extrauterine children" and thus were legally children in the State of Alabama.
+In a concurring opinion, Chief Justice Tom Parker discussed the issue "theologically", writing that "human life cannot be wrongfully destroyed without incurring the wrath of a holy God", as "even before birth, all human beings bear the image of God, and their lives cannot be destroyed without effacing his glory".
+The court's ruling has led three major Alabama medical providers to discontinue in-vitro fertilisation treatment because of legal uncertainty created by the decision.
+The ruling was described by the U.S. President Joe Biden as "outrageous and unacceptable".
+Former President Trump said he “strongly supports the availability of IVF" and called on lawmakers in Alabama to preserve access to IVF.